Last Modified on January 3, 2024

-So what are the most important changes in GTM’s new preview mode?
+Here are the most important new features of preview mode:

 - The debugger lives in a separate tab